Tour the Holy Land

-In Tel Aviv, we proceed through customs and security and meet our guide who assists us to our motor coach.
-We transfer to our hotel in Jerusalem for dinner and overnight.
-We begin the day with worship on the beautiful Mt. of Olives to behold the breathtaking panorama of the Holy City.
+Today, we arrive in Tel Aviv, Israel.
+We board our bus and transfer to our hotel at Ein Bokek on the Dead Sea, for dinner and overnight.
+This morning after breakfast, we take time to swim in the Dead Sea, which is a 5-minute walk from our hotel.
+We then take a short drive to Masada, the famous mountain with a fortress built by King Herod.
+This is followed by Ein Gedi, where David hid from King Saul.
+Then, we travel to Qumran the settlement of the Essenes, followed by lunch.
+Our next stop is Qasr El-Yahud, the newly excavated site where tradition holds that Jesus was baptized by John the Baptist.
+We ascend to the majestic city of Jerusalem in time for dinner and overnight at our hotel.
+“I was glad when they said to me, ‘Let us go to the house of the Lord.’
+Our feet are standing within your gates, O Jerusalem” (Psalm 122:1-2 NASB).
+We begin the day on the beautiful Mt. of Olives to behold the breathtaking panorama of the Holy City.
 Our pilgrimage will proceed down the Old Palm Sunday Road to the Garden of Gethsemane with its ancient olive grove, and the Church of Agony, where tradition holds that Jesus prayed.
 We will walk to the holiest site in the whole Jewish world, the Western (Wailing) Wall of Herod’s temple to walk through the Rabbinical Tunnels.
-Beyond the wall lies the 35-acre temple area purchased by King David (2 Samuel 24:18-25).
+Beyond the wall lies the 35-acre temple area purchased by King David (2 Samuel 24:1825).
 On this site now stands El-Aksa Mosque, and the magnificent Dome of the Rock (the third holiest shrine in Islam).
-We make our way to St. Stephen’s Gate, to walk the Via Dolorosa, including St. Anne’s Crusader Church, Pools of Bethesda, the Pavement (where Jesus stood while being tried by Pilate), Ecce Homo Arch, and the ancient Cardo.
+We make our way to St. Stephen’s Gate, to walk the Via Dolorosa, including St. Anne’s Crusader Church, Pools of Bethesda, the Pavement (where Jesus stood while being tried by Pilate), Ecce Homo Arch.
 We continue to the Church of the Holy Sepulchre.
-A short walk takes us to stand on the original steps that Jesus walked on as he entered the Temple area.
-We will have dinner and overnight in Jerusalem.
-If time permits, we will visit Solomon’s Quarry or visit the Museum at the Notre Dame Jerusalem Center, which hosts the Shrouds Exhibition.
+We then walk to the Southern Steps, to stand on the original steps that Jesus walked on as he entered the Temple area.
+Dinner and overnight in Jerusalem.